Understanding Blind SSRF

 Real-World Impact

-Blind SSRF can lead to:
+Blind SSRF can lead to severe consequences, including:

 - Internal Network Mapping: Discovering hidden services (e.g., admin panels, databases).